Calcoph/QKeyboard/README.md

-Widget for PyQt5 that aims to display any kind of keyboard
+Widget for PyQt5 that aims to display any kind of keyboard.

+Supported keyboards:
+- Spanish QWERTY